 A math lover's favorite, Sudoku, is a perfect fit game designed to stimulate your brain cells.
 The interesting name is derived from the Japanese language, meaning "single number".
 It’s a number placement puzzle with a format of square grid.
 The target is to place the right numbers in a 9x9 grid so that each row and column has all digits from 1 to 9.
 The puzzle comes with half-filled grid and conditions posed to direct the player with the placing of numbers in the blank boxes, with the aim of arriving at a common solution.

 The ability to master Sudoku has a lot to do with your affinity towards numbers and related subjects like Math and Science.
+One of the greatest ways to train your brain is to play on games that involve an excessive matchematical intake, where you can get your brain in the track of varieties, possibilities and algorythms.
+Fantastic example for these games are poker, sic-bo and some online slot machines, where the player is being pushed an endless lange of algorythms combined with random coincidences.
+If you want to start to train your brain right now, we recommend to give a try to some of these slots, as they are absolutely free and can give you an enormeous advantage in making mathematical decisions more precisely and rapidly.
 Your skill with solving mathematical problems will go a long way in taking you through those distinct Sudoku puzzles.
 Studying science and researching on various topics requires you to deal with a fair amount of statistics to prepare your brain to jumble up with numbers.
 It is this skill that will help you in cracking the most complex of Sudoku puzzles.
 Practice, practice, and more practice.

 In order to master Sudoku, your brain literally needs to be trained in the format.
 Sometimes, people are born with the kind of brains that deal with numbers.
 But still, it needs to be polished frequently to keep it alive in the cells.
 Thomas Snyder, three-times world champion, suggests that even if you are born with a skillful intellect to deal with numbers which helps you to stay ahead of some people when it comes to numerical puzzles, you still need a regular practice in the area to keep your brain going and skills sharp.
 Another quality required to excel in Sudoku is that you need to have an organized approach to solving the problems.